Lockheed P2V-5 Neptune - The Master of the Oceans (V)

 Conclusion | Why it should be in the game

 The Lockheed P2V-5 Neptune was a land-based maritime patrol and anti-submarine warfare bomber designed for the US Navy.
-The P2V-5 had seen actions in the Korean War and was used in extensive service with the US Navy and other foreign users.
+The P2V-5 had seen action in the Korean War and was used in extensive service with the US Navy and other foreign users.
 Since it no longer had a fixed armament of the P2V-2/-3, it probably would lose an attacker status.
-To compensate for lacking top-speed performance and armament, it could have the role changed to the maritime patrol bomber, where it could spawn further from the friendly airfield and at higher altitudes than the attackers at the beginning of air battles, allowing it to get a headstart to bomb the bases and neutralize ground targets.
+To compensate for lacking top-speed performance and armament, it could have the role changed to the maritime patrol bomber, where it could spawn further from the friendly airfield and at higher altitudes than the attackers at the beginning of air battles, allowing it to get a head start to bomb the bases and neutralize ground targets.
 However, it is in question whether it had a bombsight computer or not to aim and guide the bomb from higher altitudes.
-To my knowledge, the bombardier-navigator was listed as the aircrewmen of the P2V Neptune solely responsible for directing and releasing the bombs onto the targets.
+To my knowledge, the bombardier-navigator was listed as the aircrewman of the P2V Neptune solely responsible for directing and releasing the bombs onto the targets.

 Sources